 These studies, combined with the unprecedented opportunity of a vacant building on our academic hub, led to SSU BOLD.
 The four key principles that governed the 2013 plan remain intact through BOLD: flexibility, connectivity, identity and community.
 These principles reflect the university’s aspirations to establish a compact and efficient campus core that maximizes programmatic synergies and consolidates SSU’s footprint within its Central and North Campuses.

-Since completion of the 2007 and 2013 planning efforts, SSU has successfully completed numerous projects to improve both the academic and student experience while addressing deferred maintenance issues within aging buildings and infrastructure.
+Since completion of the 2007 and 2013 planning efforts, Salem State has successfully completed numerous projects to improve both the academic and student experience while addressing deferred maintenance issues within aging buildings and infrastructure.
 Some of these projects were completed in partnership with the Division of Capital Asset Management and Maintenance (DCAMM), including full state funding for the Frederick E. Berry Library and Learning Commons and partial state funding (roughly 27.5 percent) for the Sophia Gordon Center for Creative and Performing Arts renovation.
 Other projects were completed in collaboration with the Massachusetts State College Building Authority (MSCBA), which issued bonds that are repaid by student fees, including the Harold E. and Marilyn J. Gassett Fitness Center, Viking and Marsh Residence Halls, and the North Campus Parking Garage.
-SSU has also funded various leases and fit-outs to accommodate administrative and academic needs with operating funds.
+Salem State has also funded various leases and fit-outs to accommodate administrative and academic needs with operating funds.
 All of these projects demonstrate a strong commitment to implementing the Campus Master Vision and exhibit the university’s willingness to contribute its own funds toward making the vision a reality.
-The SSU Board of Trustees strengthened this commitment with a vote in favor of supporting SSU BOLD through a combination of university cash and debt.
+The Salem State University Board of Trustees strengthened this commitment with a vote in favor of supporting SSU BOLD through a combination of university cash and debt.